copyrite/LwotcMinimalText/concepts.md

 * Use "Does not end turn" or "Ends turn" with 1 action abilities.
   * No turn end is implied with free actions, and end turn is implied with 2 action abilities.

+## Activated buffs
+* You "enter" and "exit" buffs like Overdrive, Reaper, Serial.
+* Also Run and Gun, even though its surface reading gives an action.
+The way it simplifies Killer Instinct alone is worth it.
+* Though you don't activate it yourself, you enter Battlefield Awareness.
+But as an exception, you "become" Untouchable.
+* Also Concealment and Shadow, but you are "revealed" from them.

+## Allies
+* "Squad members" if the unit in question is included in an effect.
+* "Squadmates" if the unit in question is not included.

 ## Ammo points
 * "Requires N ammo to activate" if it does not necessarily consume all. e.g. Multi-shot abilities.
 * "Consumes N ammo" if it actually does consume it.